 Here are this week's selection of immersive, poetic, and insightful sentences from J.K.
 Rowling, Richard Polt, and Thomas Cahill.

 Take a stroll through a double-length post filled with sentences brimming with a haunting beauty from J.K.
-Rowling, insightfully poetic prose on the agelessness of the typewriter and the Digital Age from Richard Polt, and miscellany from Annie Dillared, Mary Shelley, and the editors of "Creators on Creating".
+Rowling, insightfully poetic prose on the agelessness of the typewriter and the Digital Age from Richard Polt, and miscellany from Annie Dillard, Mary Shelley, and the editors of "Creators on Creating".

 Enjoy these richly poetic and intellectually riveting excerpts from Charlie N. Holmberg, Philip and Carol Zaleski, and Graham Robb!